April 2018 Blogging Bliss Newsletter - the Unofficial Newsletter for Blogging on WDC

 CJ with blog "Invalid Item"

-lezismore-author with blog "Rendezvous with Muse News" [E]
+lezismore-Kiwi Boomer with blog "Rendezvous with Muse News - My Blog" [E]

 Go check out all of them and leave a Welcome or Welcome Back.

 CONGRATULATIONS to Blogging Circle of Friends Blogger of the Week:

 March 18 - March 24 - Christmas QPdoll